ibm-cloud-docs/vmware-classic-journey/vmware-onboarding-2-network-flows.hidden.md

 # Plan Network Connectivity Flows
 {: #vmware-onboarding-network-flows}

-Taking the time to understand and plan network fows is a key ingredient to successful deployment.
+Taking the time to understand and plan network flows is a key ingredient to successful deployment.
 As you review this section, consider the connectivity requirements you have today but may also need in the future.
 {: tip}

 ## Journey Map